-I am a Professor of sociology and Vice Dean of Research at Copenhagen Business School (CBS).
-My professional background is anthropology (MA) and sociology (PhD) from the University of Copenhagen.
+I am a Professor of sociology and the Vice Dean of Research at Copenhagen Business School (CBS).
+My professional background is based in anthropology (MA) and sociology (PhD) from the University of Copenhagen.
 My research specialization is identities in organizations.

 I have a broad publication record that includes books, articles and book chapters in English and Danish.
-Over the years, I have been a columnist at the Danish magazines for psychologists ‘Psykologi Nyt’ and social workers ‘Socialrågiveren’, and the Danish newspapers ‘Information’ and ‘Weekendavisen’.
+Over the years, I have been a columnist for the Danish magazines for psychologists ‘Psykologi Nyt’ and social workers ‘Socialrågiveren’, as well as for the Danish newspapers ‘Information’ and ‘Weekendavisen’.
 Currently, I am affiliated with ‘Information’ where I review research books on a regular basis.

 A lot of my time is spent on my assignment as Vice Dean of Research at CBS.
 However, I do have some teaching assignments as I am running a PhD course on Qualitative Analysis and lecturing for master students attending CBS’s educational programs of cand. merc. psych. and cand. merc.
 HRM.
 Finally, I teach at Master in Public Governance (MPG) at CBS, which is a master program for managers in the public sector.